Guides

 Text size

-The three main types of credit card rewards in Canada
+The three types of credit card rewards in Canada

-How to earn more credit card rewards in Canada
+How to actually redeem credit card rewards in Canada

 Common mistakes that reduce the value of your rewards

-• Carrying a balance: interest charges at 19.99% or higher will erase months of rewards earnings in a single billing cycle.
+• Carrying a balance: Interest charges at 19.99% or higher will erase months of rewards earnings in a single billing cycle.
+Rewards cards are only worthwhile when paid in full.

-• Paying an annual fee on a card you barely use: a $120 annual fee requires meaningful spending volume to break even — calculate your actual return before renewing.
+• Paying an annual fee on a card you underuse: A $120 annual fee requires meaningful spending in bonus categories to break even.
+If your spending doesn’t justify the fee, a no-fee card will net you more.

 Compare Cards